 The charts, graphs, and PDF below highlight how these rate changes will affect different customer classes and different meter sizes.
 If you find your customer class, you can see how different levels of consumption will have different bill impacts.
 Most impacts range from 1%-4% in the bill, so the impacts are not severe.

 Each water customer is unique, so how a change in rates affects you may be different than another seemingly similar customer.
 These variables depend on your customer class, your meter size, as well as your consumption patterns.
 In general, customers with small meters and low consumption are affected by fixed charges more than the commodity rates where customers who use a lot of water are impacted by the variable rates.
 It is impossible for us to describe every scenario in this notice, but we have some charts on our website that show how these changes affect various types of customers and meter sizes at different levels of consumption.
 We know that these notices can be difficult to read and confusing at times so these charts should help you understand how this will impact you.

 All property owners and customers have been sent a notice by mail with information about the rates and how you can attend the meeting or send in a protest of the rate change by mail.
 A link to this notice is included below.
 Under State law, all affected persons can protest the rate change and if enough (>50%) submit written protests it will block the change.
 Please see the rate notice sent by mail and included on the link below for additional information or contact our office at 760-728-1178.Rainbow MWD - 2018 Wastewater Cost of Service ReportRainbow MWD - 2018 Water Rate Study Report Prop 218 Hearing NoticeRate Hearing Presentation March 26, 2019

-Below are the charts showing different consumption scenarios based on customer class and meter size as guidance.
+Below are a few charts showing several different consumption scenarios based on customer class and meter size as guidance.